Party Committee (LPC)

 Contributions from a PAC, people's committee or party committee to a ballot question committee are not subject to limitation but must be consistent with the principle for which the contributing committee was organized.

 This limit applies to monetary contributions only.
-There is no limit on in-kind contributions by a party committee to an individual candidate.
+There is no limit on in-kind contributions by a party committee to an individual candidate, but for candidates seeking public financing, in-kind contributions received count toward expenditure limits (970 CMR 4.11).

 A local party committee may contribute up to an aggregate of $5,000 in a calendar year to all ward, town, city and state committees of the same political party.